 Level 7 refocus: from January 2026, government funding for Level 7 (Master’s level) apprenticeships will be restricted to those aged 16 to 21.
 This shifts the focus back to entry-level high-fliers rather than mid-career management.

-For small and medium enterprises, the new levy removes the financial friction of hiring young talent and provides greater flexibility, enabling focused training in a much shorter space of time.
+For small and medium enterprises, the new levy removes the financial friction of hiring young talent and provides the flexibility to upskill existing staff in weeks rather than years.

-In a major boost, the government will now cover 100% of training costs for apprentices under the age of 25.
-This is an increase from the previous age-22 limit.
-This allows SMEs to build a high-calibre and digital-native workforce with fully funded training for their youngest hires.
+In a major boost, the government now covers 100% of training costs for apprentices under the age of 25 and awards a £2k incentive per enrolment to the employer.
+This allows SMEs to build a digital-native workforce with zero training costs.
+This is an ideal time to review your sales and commercial training needs to ensure your new hires are high-performing from day one.

-Audit your expiry: review your apprenticeship account today.
-With a 12-month clock, your 2026 planning needs to happen now.
+Audit your expiry: Review your apprenticeship account monthly.
+With a 12-month clock, your 2026/27 spend strategy needs to be finalised immediately.

 The move to the Growth and Skills Levy is a fundamental shift from compliance to competitive advantage.
-In a world where 80% of your business impact is driven by the top 20% of your talent and high-value skills, this new flexibility is your greatest asset.
+In a world where 80% of your business impact is driven by the top 20% of your talent, this new flexibility is your greatest asset—provided you move fast.

-For SMEs: the "Youth Guarantee" is your open door to high-calibre talent.
-By securing 100% funding for those under 25, you can build a future-ready team with zero training costs.
+For SMEs: The "Youth Guarantee" is your open door.
+By securing 100% funding AND a £2k bonus for those under 25, you can build a future-ready team with zero training costs.

-The businesses that win will be those that align their training spend with the speed of the market, obtaining the skills required to lead in their industry and achieve the highest ROI.
+The businesses that win will be those that align their training spend with the speed of the market.
+The deadline for funded management training is September 2026, make sure your people are on the list.

 Ready to future-proof your workforce?
 Find out more about training and apprenticeship opportunities at Pareto.